brightlabscomau/craftcommerce-securepay/INTEGRATION_GUIDE.md

 2. The JavaScript SDK tokenises the card data on the client-side upon form submission.
 3. The plugin's JavaScript submits the generated token to Craft Commerce.
 4. The gateway processes the payment with the SecurePay API using the token.
+5. If 3D Secure 2.0 is enabled and required, the customer completes authentication.
-5. SecurePay returns a response (success or error).
+6. SecurePay returns a response (success or error).
-6. Commerce completes the order or displays an error message.
+7. Commerce completes the order or displays an error message.

 #### 1.4 Craft Commerce Integration
 You only need to output the payment form in your checkout template.
 The plugin handles the rest.